-Due to the large requirement of human resources and the time required for rack plating, this method becomes very expensive to operate.
+Due to the large requirement of human resources and the time required, this method becomes very expensive to operate.
 People who have a large volume project often spend more especially if they have parts that can only pass through the rack plating method.

-6. It may be hard to achieve uniform finish
+6. It’s harder to achieve a uniform finish

-If you want to electroplate parts that have complex geometry through rack plating, you must need to use anodes or rubbers or anodes to improve the efficiency of the whole system.
-If you don’t want to use anodes, you can customize the rack plating equipment to fit the part geometry for better results.
+If you want to electroplate parts that have complex geometry, you must use anodes or rubbers to improve the efficiency of the whole system.
+If you don’t want to use anodes, you can customize your equipment to fit the part geometry for better results.

 Barrel Plating vs Rack Plating

 After considering these methods of electroplating metal parts, the decision now remains, which method is suitable for my project?

 So I am going to make it easier by pointing out some things you should consider before deciding to use either method for your electroplating project.

 No matter how tempting it is to finish your project on time, you can’t just use barrel plating without making sure that it can provide a perfect finish for the metal parts.
 To make sure that you are on the right track, consider the following things:

 The general rule of thumb is, if the part can fit into the barrel, you can electroplate it.
 Now, what are sizes of the metal parts in your project?
 Can they fit into the barrel or will they be better on a rack?
 This has implications for plating automotive products, where items such as strut bars can be very large.

 When you check out the size, and they can fit the barrel, go ahead and use it!
 But if the sizes of the parts means they are too large to fit, opt for rack plating to ensure a uniform finish especially on the contours of the metal parts.